schauhan/miniature-memory/content/posts/startup-launch-mvp-in-five-months.md

 I collected info on the total market size, brokers offering algo-trading as a service, and estimated the number of interested users.
 The algo-trading market is estimated to grow 20% yearly between 2020 and 2025.

-Next I performed competitive analysis and found the alternatives lacking in a good tech solution which users could automate effortlessly.
+Next I did some competitive analysis and found the alternatives lacking in a good tech solution which users could automate effortlessly.
 This bolstered our hypothesis about lack of a good solution.

 ### Checking Product Viability